aasthavithalani/html-assigment/assignment.md

  - fridge

 2.Ordered List (`<ol>`)
-- ordred lists, which havee an inherent order and each item is numbered.
+- Ordered list is used where order matters.
  Creates a numbered list.
 **Example:**
 - one